jav-ed/web_Path/src/pages/0_Working.md

 2

-ONLY THIS WORKS ON GITHUB - every other works on GITHUB and everywhere else
+ONLY THIS WORKS ON GITHUB - every other works on GITHUB and every where else
 <dotlottie-player
     class="mosque_Anim"
     autoplay